NVIDIA-Omniverse-blueprints/3d-conditioning/README.md

 ENTRYPOINT ["python", <COMFYUI_MAIN_PATH>, "--listen", <IP_ADDRESS>, "--port", <PORT>]
 ```

 ### **Assigning Models and References**

+This section demonstrates the manual set up of comfyUI with the example graph and images.
+The intent is to show where comfyUI operates in the workflow, to get an understanding of what the graph does internally and to play around with prompts and parameters.

+Ultimately, ComfyUI is connected to your Kit application and the output of that app is sent as masks and images to the graph.

 Now, your ComfyUI graph should look similar to the example shown below.
 Next, the models and image references in the green sections need to be assigned.